NurkhanTulepbergen/Golang_Project/README.md

 ---

-This documentation provides details on the API routes for creating a new user, getting menu information by ID, updating an existing menu, and deleting a menu.
+This documentation provides details on the API routes for creating a new user, getting shop information by ID, updating an existing shop, and deleting a shop.
 Adjust the examples and details based on your specific project requirements.

 ## Contribution